 In the ISMS structure, there is an executive chairman of the RST.
 That shifts the groups status from an advisory panel into an action-focused group.
 They will develop a plan to structurally reduce risks involved with runway incursions, which will include objectives and measures on how to reduce them.
 Compared to 2017, the overall total of runway incursions reduced significantly from 46 to 30 in 2018.

 The following roadmap items reduce the risk of runway incursions:

 Over time, new initiatives from the RST will be placed on this roadmap.

 3. Carry out in advance an integral investigation of the impact of an air traffic increase on safety, and take measures to systematically manage this impact.

 The integral investigation will be carried out in 3 ways:

 4. Draw up a shared vision on safety at Schiphol, especially including details of the safety targets to be achieved, together with the corresponding deadlines.

-The ISMS established a joint safety policy and critical successfactors for ISMS in December 2018.
+The ISMS established a joint safety policy and critical success factors for ISMS in December 2018.
 This policy is defined in the context of the State Safety Programme: an integrated set of regulations and activities aimed at improving safety.
-A joint dashboard on interface risks will be established and targets will be set for relevant safety performance indicators, including a new ambition for the reduction of runway incursions, in 2019.
+A joint dashboard on interface risks was initiated in 2019.
+Further on, a joint strategic safety vision has been developed, which is currently being reviewed by the ministry of Infrastructure and Watermanagement.

 5. Set-up an Integrated Safety Management System (IVMS) to which all of the parties in VPS are committed.
 This system must include at least the following elements: